po1sigala/live/02-Lesson-Plans/Full-Time/06-Week/01-Day/01-Day-LessonPlan.md

   If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-  * How can you save multiple request URLs in Insomnia?
+  * How can you save multiple request URLs in Insomnia Core?

   Use [Google](https://www.google.com) or another search engine to research this.
   ```